uark-photon-team-01/photon/README.md

 Follow these commands EXACTLY (ignore the parentheses)

 To log into the Virtual Machine type "student" for the username and password, afterwards pressing enter.
-Then, once you are in press the "Terminal Emulator" (Bottom of the screen)
+Then, once you are in press the "Terminal Emulator" (Bottom of the screen) (Section A)

 1. cd ~ (Go Home)
 2. sudo apt-get update (Install basic tools)